 - Buff your nails lightly.
 This will help everything to bond better to your nails.

 - If you are using tips:

-Glue the tips to the end of your nails and hold it for 30 seconds.
+Glue the tips to the end of your nails and hold them for 30 seconds.

 Once secured, cut to your desired length

 Buff your tips and nails so they are the same density.
 This will help them to appear more natural and seamless.

 - Shape your nails with your nail file to your desired length.

 - Apply the base bonding solution to prep your nails.